3 Strategic Lessons from Intel’s Struggles

-Since the year 2000, 52% of the S&P 500 have disappeared; gobbled up by competitors, withered into obscurity, or cast outright into the history books.
+Since the year 2000, 52% of the S&P 500 has disappeared; gobbled up by competitors, withered into obscurity, or cast outright into the history books.
 And while consultants and authors have produced a seemingly limitless library of frameworks, strategies, and best practices for avoiding disruption, the carnage continues.
 Because while the diagnosis is simple — big companies fail because they’re slow — the treatment plan is much more difficult to define.

 Consider Intel, one of the foundational companies in Silicon Valley.
 Founded in 1968, Intel evolved from a memory chip maker to the world’s leading microprocessor manufacturer by 1992.
 The company’s winning strategy was firmly rooted in integration — by consolidating the design and manufacturing of its microprocessors, Intel had a lasting competitive advantage that solidified its position at the top of the microprocessor market.

 However, what was once its strength became its weakness, as Intel struggled to adapt quickly to the rise of smartphones, machine learning, cryptocurrency, and other trends that required new kinds of chips.
-Companies like AMD, TSMC, GlobalFoundries were faster to those markets precisely because they separated design from manufacturing.
+Companies like AMD, TSMC, GlobalFoundries were faster in those markets precisely because they separated design from manufacturing.
 As the global market for x86-powered personal computers waned, Intel struggled.
 CEO Bob Swan told investors the company expected a decline in revenues for 2019.

 In one month, Intel had lost 23% of its value.